weecology/updating-data/content/githubactions/configrepo/_index.md

 pre = "<b>2. </b>"
 +++

+1. Open R.
+1. If you haven't already, install the `usethis` R package.
+1. Run `usethis::use_github_actions()`.
+This should create a directory called `.github/` as well as a `.Rbuildignore` file.
+1. Use the attached `DESCRIPTION` file.
+Ensure there is a "cre"
 1. In the root directory of the repository open the *config.yml* file
 2. Change the repo name to that for your project.
 This should be the GitHub user or organization name followed by the repository name.
 You can get this by